-Working in our industry for the past 20 years, we’ve seen companies of all sizes incorporate new hire welcome kits into their onboarding process as a way to get new staff started on the right foot.
-Not only can new hire packets be used to share important paperwork and information about the company, they can utilize branded swag to provide practical tools and offer a fun glimpse into the company culture.
+Working in our industry for the past 20+ years, Identity Works has helped companies of all sizes incorporate new hire welcome kits into their onboarding processes for teams that are fully office-based, 100% remote, or a hybrid of the two.
+Not only can new hire packets be used to share important paperwork and information about the company, they can also utilize branded swag to provide practical tools and offer a fun glimpse into the company culture.
 If you’re looking for fresh ideas or you’ve been tasked with developing your company’s first new employee welcome kit, we’ve put together some general guidelines and suggestions for you.

 1. There’s No Formula